Jestoni888/MTK-AI-Engine/README.md

 - explore whats new i'm lazy

  ------ UPDATES-------
- - ✅ Added action button for the users who encountered not working scenarios in this module, just click action button of this module in root manager & reboot after.
+ - ✅ Added action button for the users who encountered not working scenarios in this module, just click action button of this module in root manager to update all working scripts & reboot after.